 Most digital agencies talk about impressions, reach, and click-through rates.
-After nearly 20 years as a Chartered Accountant, I talk about donors reached, volunteers recruited, and funding enquiries generated.
+After nearly 20 years as a Chartered Accountant, I talk about enquiries generated, volunteers recruited, and donors reached.
 Those are the numbers that matter to your board, your funders, and your mission.

 Why Background Matters